To earn a JD degree, a student must:

 Students may change their track selection mid-enrollment with approval from the Assistant Dean for Academic Affairs.
 Students can submit their request to change their track by going through the Change Program of Study process in Workday.

-MSL students may take between three and six credit hours per semester.
-To maintain status as a half-time student for financial aid purposes, MSL students must register for at least three credit hours per semester.
-Students may take less than three credits or more than six credit hours per semester only with the permission of the Assistant Dean for Academic Affairs (or their designee).
+MSL students may take between three and six credit hours per term.
+To maintain status as a half-time student for financial aid purposes, MSL students must register for at least three credit hours per term.
+Students may take less than three credits or more than six credit hours per term only with the permission of the Assistant Dean for Academic Affairs (or their designee).
+Notwithstanding the foregoing, students are not required to take any courses during the summer term.

 Students in the MSL degree program are considered full-time when taking 6 or more credit hours in any given term (fall, spring, or summer).
-Students taking a minimum of 3 credit hours are considered half-time.
+Students taking less than 6 credit hours are considered half-time.
+Students are responsible for confirming the impact of a reduced course load (if any) on financial aid.

-All amounts owed by the graduating student to the School of Law or University must be paid or otherwise approved by the Dean and Student Financial Services’ Office of the University before the student may graduate.
+All amounts owed by a graduating student to the School of Law or the University must be paid or otherwise approved by the Dean and the Student Financial Services Office of the University before degree conferral.